Vedbhanushali/FoodDeliveryApp/notes/lec6/README.md

 # React Folder Structure

-React developer recommended structure is by features
-we care creating a src folder where we will create components
+React developer recommended structure is by features we will be creating a src folder where we will create components

 ## Config file